andrlange/spring-cloud-config-s3/README.md

 - The S3ConfigEnvironmentRepository provides custom S3 integration
 - Bootstrap context is used for Config Server client configuration
 - Health checks ensure proper service startup order

+## Third-Party Software

+This demo uses [MinIO](https://min.io), which is licensed under the GNU AGPL v3.0.
+The license for MinIO can be found here: https://github.com/minio/minio/blob/master/LICENSE

+The Unlicense in this repository applies only to the demo code, configuration files, and documentation created for this project.
+It does not apply to MinIO or any other third-party dependencies.